George Clooney Says It’s A ‘Bad Idea’ For Meghan Markle, Prince Harry To Choose Him As Godfather

 Kimmel asked if he would turn down the offer if asked, and George made it clear that he is “not going to be the godfather,” E!
 News reported.

-Meghan and Harry shouldn’t take it too personally, as the actor added that he “shouldn’t be anyone’s godfather.”
+Meghan and Harry shouldn’t take it too personally as the actor added that he “shouldn’t be anyone’s godfather.”

 Of course, even if he doesn’t take on the role, he and Baby Sussex still have something in common — both were born on May 6.
 George joked that Meghan and Harry’s son “stole his thunder” on Monday when he was celebrating his 58th birthday.

 Fans should find out soon enough who the baby’s godparents will be.
-The Duke and Duchess will reportedly begin planning for a christening, according to Sky News.
+The duke and duchess will reportedly begin planning for a christening, according to Sky News.

-Meghan and Harry hosted an intimate photo call inside St. George’s Hall of Windsor Castle on Wednesday with their newborn son.
+Meghan and Harry hosted an intimate photocall inside St. George’s Hall of Windsor Castle on Wednesday with their newborn son.
 The royal couple did not reveal his name yet, but they did gush about how thrilled they are to have welcomed him to the family.

 “It’s magic.
 It’s pretty amazing,” Meghan said of becoming a new mother.
 “I have the two best guys in the world so I’m really happy.”

-The Duke and Duchess have reportedly already selected a name, but are keeping it under wraps until they run it by Queen Elizabeth II.
-A meeting with the Queen is set to happen on Wednesday, according to CNN.
+The duke and duchess have reportedly already selected a name, but are keeping it under wraps until they run it by Queen Elizabeth II.
+A meeting with the queen is set to happen on Wednesday, according to CNN.